In this article

 Both business credit cards and debit cards are valuable financial tools for any business.
 A business credit card is ideal for building business credit, accessing rewards like cashback or travel miles, and providing a flexible credit line for financing purchases.
 These features can be particularly beneficial if your business is looking to expand or has irregular income patterns.

 On the other hand, a business debit card offers direct access to funds without the risk of accruing debt or interest, making it a reliable option to have on hand.
 Of course, a debit card is attached to your business bank account, which is what you should use to pay off your credit card.
 For some business cards, like corporate cards, you’ll also need to have a certain amount of money in your business checking account to qualify.
-Ultimately, it’s important to have both types of cards to effectively manage your business finances.
+Ultimately, it’s good to have both types of cards to manage your business finances effectively.

-Our cards come with universal 1.5% cashback rewards and built-in expense management software.
-We also simplify the process of setting up an employee card program, with unlimited free physical and virtual business cards and the ability to set custom spending controls.
+Our cards offer an average net savings of 5% and come with and built-in expense management software.
+We also simplify the process of setting up an employee card program with unlimited free physical and virtual business cards and the ability to set custom spending controls.
 You can upload your expense policy to limit which purchases are authorized, making it impossible to spend out of policy and eliminating the need for reimbursements.

 Explore our interactive product demo to learn more about how Ramp can streamline your business finances.